 Labor and overhead costs in China have surged.
 This has driven companies to relocate elsewhere in Asia.
 Vietnam and Indonesia are popular since prices are lower and talent is just as common.

 The Economist’s survey also found service sectors in Southeast Asia’s emerging economies becoming more prominent.
 Half of all respondents in professional services said that they plan on expanding into Myanmar by 2025.

-Chinese business will also gain from increased connectivity with the rest of Asia.
+Chinese business will benefit from increased connectivity with the rest of Asia too.
 Developments such as the New Silk Road are perfect examples of this.
 41% of companies in China say they have adopted a sales strategy for Asia as a whole.

-The renminbi will also become more widely used in global trade.
+Furthermore, the renminbi will become more widely used in global trade.
 Almost one out of five respondents plan to use it to settle 20% to 50% of payments over the next five years.